Dog care when on vacation is something I think about every time I head outdoors with George.

 If you cannot see the problem but your dog is still very sore, or if there is heavy bleeding, deep wounds, or signs of heat stress, you:

-• Stop the activity
+1. Stop the activity

-• Keep them as calm and cool as possible
+2. Keep them as calm and cool as possible

-• Call your vet and tell them what has happened
+3. Call your vet and tell them what has happened

-• Head straight in for assessment
+4. Head straight in for assessment

 Preparedness does not mean you handle everything yourself.

 It means you support your dog until you can get professional care.
+It reflects understanding what do dogs need in stressful moments.

-Preparedness Is An Act Of Care
+Preparedness is an Act of Care

 For me, preparedness is a love language.